One Night Stand (2008): Storylines

 The main feud on the SmackDown brand was between Edge and The Undertaker, over the vacant World Heavyweight Championship.
-At Backlash, Undertaker defeated Edge to retain the World Heavyweight Championship, by making Edge submit to his submission chokehold, the Gogoplata.
-On the May 2 edition of SmackDown, General Manager Vickie Guerrero stripped Undertaker of the title and banned his chokehold to "protect the SmackDown superstars".
-At Judgment Day, Undertaker and Edge faced off against each other in a match again for the vacant World Heavyweight title.
-Undertaker won the match by countout, however, Guerrero announced that as per WWE rules, championships cannot change hands, or be captured by disqualification or countout.
-On the May 23 episode of SmackDown, Vickie announced a Tables, Ladders, and Chairs match between Edge and Undertaker at One Night Stand for the vacant World Heavyweight Championship, with the stipulation that if Undertaker should lose the match, he would have to leave the WWE.
+At Backlash, The Undertaker defeated Edge to retain the World Heavyweight Championship, by making Edge submit to his submission chokehold, the Gogoplata.
+On the May 2 episode of SmackDown, General Manager Vickie Guerrero stripped The Undertaker of the title and banned his chokehold to "protect the SmackDown superstars".
+At Judgment Day, The Undertaker and Edge faced off against each other in a match again for the vacant World Heavyweight Championship.
+The Undertaker won the match by countout, however, Guerrero announced that as per WWE rules, championships cannot change hands, or be captured by disqualification or countout.
+On the May 23 episode of SmackDown, Vickie announced a Tables, Ladders, and Chairs match between Edge and The Undertaker at One Night Stand for the vacant World Heavyweight Championship, with the stipulation that if The Undertaker should lose the match, he would have to leave the WWE.

-The main feud heading into One Night Stand on the ECW brand was between CM Punk, Chavo Guerrero, Tommy Dreamer, John Morrison and The Big Show.
-On the May 20 edition of ECW, General Manager Armando Estrada announced a Fatal Four-Way, Singapore Cane on a pole match, for One Night Stand featuring Punk, Guerrero, Dreamer, and Morrison, where the winner would receive an ECW Championship match against the ECW Champion Kane at Night of Champions.
+The main feud heading into One Night Stand on the ECW brand was between CM Punk, Chavo Guerrero, Tommy Dreamer, John Morrison, and The Big Show.
+On the May 20 episode of ECW, General Manager Armando Estrada announced a Fatal Four-Way, Singapore Cane on a pole match, for One Night Stand featuring Punk, Guerrero, Dreamer, and Morrison, where the winner would receive an ECW Championship match against the ECW Champion Kane at Night of Champions.
 Later that night, the team of Guerrero and Morrison defeated the team of Dreamer and Punk in a tag team match.
 After the match, however, Big Show attacked all four superstars.
 Big Show then announced that he would also compete in the match at One Night Stand, making it a five-man Singapore Cane match.

 The Divas feud heading into One Night Stand was between Beth Phoenix and Melina.
-On the May 5 edition of Raw, Phoenix was defeated by Mickie James in a lumberjill match for the WWE Women's Championship after Melina accidentally struck Phoenix with her boot.
+On the May 5 episode of Raw, Phoenix was defeated by Mickie James in a lumberjill match for the WWE Women's Championship after Melina accidentally struck Phoenix with her boot.
 On the following week, Phoenix and Melina were defeated by James and Maria in a tag team match.
 During the match, Melina accidentally knocked Phoenix off the ring apron, which resulted in Phoenix abandoning Melina and allowing James and Maria to pick up the victory.
 After the match ended, the evil Phoenix attacked Melina in a backstage segment, ending a long-time alliance between the two and leaving Melina in the process of a face turn.
 Both Phoenix and Melina competed in a triple-threat match for the Women's Championship at Judgment Day that was won by James.
 The following night on Raw, Phoenix defeated Maria in singles action, and Melina (who was on commentary) attacked Phoenix with her boot before she was thrown to the entrance ramp by Phoenix, solidifying Melina's face turn.
-It was later announced that Phoenix and Melina would face each other at One Night Stand in the first ever women's I Quit Match.
+It was later announced that Phoenix and Melina would face each other at One Night Stand in the first ever women's "I Quit" match.